harshit-cc/2.10-validation-deployment/lesson.md

 The JOI schema is constructed using provided types and constraints.
 Refer to the JOI documentation for details of the schema definition.

-The next step is to validate the input values against the scheme:
+The next step is to validate the input values against the scheme.
+In order to get the name of the field to be validated, the computed property value can be used for both the object to compare and sub schema:

 ```js
 // components/SimpleForm.js